Checking History-Determinism is NP-hard for Parity Automata: Appendix for

 If $\Hc$ is history-deterministic, then since $L(\Dc) = L(\Hc)$, Eve wins the simulation game between $\Hc$ and $\Dc$: she can use her strategy in the letter game of $\Hc$ to play in $Sim(\Hc,\Dc)$, ignoring Adam's transitions in $\Dc$.

-Conversely, if $\Hc$ simulates $\Dc$, then she can use her winning strategy in $Sim(\Hc,\Dc)$ to win the letter game of $\Hc$ as follows.
+The converse direction follows from \cite[Theorem 4.1]{HP06}, where Henzinger and Piterman show that if a nondeterministic parity automaton $\Nc$ simulates a language-equivalent deterministic parity automaton, then $\Nc$ is history-determin\-istic.
+We include a proof nevertheless, for self-containment.
+Supposing $\Hc$ simulates $\Dc$, Eve can use her winning strategy in $Sim(\Hc,\Dc)$ to win the letter game of $\Hc$ as follows.
 Eve, during the letter game of $\Hc$, will keep in her memory, a play of the game $Sim(\Hc,\Dc)$.
 On each round in the letter game of $\Hc$, Adam gives a letter, and Eve, in the game $Sim (\Hc,\Dc)$, lets Adam pick the same letter and the unique transition on that letter in $\Dc$.
 She then uses her strategy in $Sim(\Hc,\Dc)$ to pick a transition in $\Hc$, and she plays the same transition in the letter game of $\Hc$.
 We claim that any resulting play of the letter game of $\Hc$ if Eve plays as above is winning for Eve.
 Indeed, if Adam constructs an accepting word in $\Hc$, then it is accepting in $\Dc$ as well.
 Hence, since $\Dc$ is deterministic, Adam's run on $\Dc$ in the simulation game between $\Hc$ and $\Dc$ that is stored in Eve's memory is accepting.
 Since Eve is playing according to a winning strategy in $Sim(\Hc,\Dc)$, Eve's run in $\Hc$, which is the same in $Sim(\Hc,\Dc)$ and the letter game of $\Hc$, is accepting as well.
 Hence, Eve wins the letter game of $\Hc$, and thus $\Hc$ is history-deterministic. \end{proof}

 We also argue in the appendix that the automaton $\Hc$ in proof of \cref{lem:hd-is-np-hard} above is such that Eve wins the 1-token game of $\Hc$ \emph{if and only if} Eve wins the 2-token game of $\Hc$ \emph{if and only if} $\Hc$ is history-deterministic.
 This gives us that checking whether Eve wins the 1-token game or the 2-token game of a parity automaton is $\NP$-hard.
 Since $1$-token games can naturally be seen as a 2-D parity game, we get that deciding whether Eve wins the 1-token game of a given parity automaton is in $\NP$, and hence the problem is $\NP$-complete.